bheimbu/evolutionary_ecology/docs/source/second_week.rst

 .. note::

-  **At the end of the day, you will**
+  **At the end of the day, you will…**

-  Be more versatile and confident when working with genetic data.
+  Be more versatile and confident when working with genetic data in R.

 Tasks of the Day
 ^^^^^^^^^^^^^^^^